Glauber Rocha: Biography

-Rocha was born in Vitória da Conquista, Bahia, Brazil and moved with his family to Salvador when he was only 9 years old, there studying in a well-known Presbyterian school.
+Rocha was born in Vitória da Conquista, Bahia, Brazil, and moved with his family to Salvador when he was only nine years old, there studying in a well-known Presbyterian school.

 During his adolescence, he developed great interest in arts, especially theatre and cinema, and even joined a drama group.
 He was also very active in politics, a trait that would be strongly influential in his works.
 A member of the Brazilian radical left, he helped start a political party in the late 1950s that called for an anti-capitalist people's revolution and, among other things, advocated the abolition of money.

-By the age of 16 he started freelancing for a local newspaper and debuted as a movie reviewer.
-Later, he attended Law School for about two years and in 1959, after taking part in some projects as assistant, he finally directed his first short, "Pátio".
+By the age of 16, he started freelancing for a local newspaper and debuted as a movie reviewer.
+Later, he attended Law School for about two years and in 1959, after taking part in some projects as assistant, he finally directed his first Short film, Pátio.
 After gaining some recognition in Bahia for his critical and artistic work, Rocha decided to quit college and pursue a journalistic career, as well as being a film-maker.

-He is famous for his film trilogy, made up of Black God, White Devil (1964) - perhaps his most acclaimed movie, nominated for the Golden Palm - Entranced Earth (1967) and Antonio das Mortes (1969), award-winning for Best Director at Cannes.
+He is famous for his film trilogy, made up of Black God, White Devil (1964) – perhaps his most acclaimed movie, nominated for the Golden Palm - Entranced Earth (1967) and Antonio das Mortes (1969), award-winning for Best Director at Cannes.
 His films were renowned for their strongly-expressed political themes, often combined with mysticism and folklore, but also for their particular style and photography.
 Rocha is regarded as one of the best Brazilian directors of all time and leader of the Cinema Novo movement, as well as a full-time polemicist.
-He once said "I am the Cinema Novo", paraphrasing Louis XIV's famous quote.
-In an interview with Le Monde, Rocha said "My Brazilian films belong to a whole period when my generation was full of wild dreams and hopes.
+He once said, "I am the Cinema Novo," paraphrasing Louis XIV's famous quote.
+In an interview with Le Monde, Rocha said: "My Brazilian films belong to a whole period when my generation was full of wild dreams and hopes.
 They are full of enthusiasm, faith and militancy and were inspired by my great love of Brazil."

-In 1969 he was a member of the jury at the 6th Moscow International Film Festival.
+In 1969, he was a member of the jury at the 6th Moscow International Film Festival.
 In the following year, Rocha made a brief appearance in the Dziga Vertov Group film Wind from the East.
 After refusing an invitation by Jean-Luc Godard to shoot a segment of the film, Rocha appeared as a man in a crossway pointing the direction of the political cinema, namely, the Cinema Novo.